LaRambla20/Repo04_RT1-assignment2/README.md

 bool obtaincoeffCallback (request message related to the service "/change_vel", response message related to the service "/change_vel"){
 	if the request message is the command "s" if both cefficients are 0
-			assign value 1 to both the coefficents fill the response message with "motion started" else
+			assign 1 to both the coefficents
+			fill the response message with "motion started" else
 			fill the response message with a warning